chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 That is all interesting enough philosophically, but for a tool that, if successful, will end up being one of a software developer’s most-used tools, there is an even more important question: *What is it actually like to use?*

 Setup is painless.
 Running `brew install jj` did everything I needed.
-As with most modern Rust-powered <abbr title="command line interface">CLI</abbr> tools, Jujutsu comes with great completions right out of the box.
+As with most modern Rust-powered <abbr title="command line interface">CLI</abbr> tools,[^rust] Jujutsu comes with great completions right out of the box.
 I did make one post-install tweak, since I am going to be using this on existing Git projects: I updated my `~/.gitignore_global` to ignore `.jj` directories anywhere on disk.[^mac-pro-tip]

 Using Jujutsu in an existing Git project is also quite easy.[^hiccup] You just run `jj init --git-repo <path to repo>`.
 That’s the entire flow.
 After that you can use `git` and `jj` commands alike on the repository, and everything Just Works™, right down to correctly handling `.gitignore` files.
-I have since run `jj init` in every Git repository I am actively working on, and have had no issues.[^gitignore] It is also possible to initialize a Jujutsu copy of a Git project *without* having an existing Git repo, using `jj git clone`, which I have also done, and which mostly works well.
+I have since run `jj init` in every Git repository I am actively working on, and have had no issues in many months.
+It is also possible to initialize a Jujutsu copy of a Git project *without* having an existing Git repo, using `jj git clone`, which I have also done, and which works well.

 <figure>